Hebrew Publishing Company

-Hebrew Publishing Company is an American Jewish publishing house based in New York City.
-The company publishes a range of Hebrew prayerbooks and other religious works, as well as many Yiddish publications.
-The company was founded in the early 1900s in the Lower East Side of New York, and later was situated at the former Bank of United States building for over forty years.
-The company is described as having the greatest staying power of any Yiddish publisher.
+Hebrew Publishing Company was an American Jewish publishing house based in New York City.
+The company published a range of Hebrew prayerbooks and other religious works, as well as many Yiddish publications.
+The company was founded in the early 1900s on the Lower East Side of New York, and later was situated at the former Bank of United States building for over forty years.
+The company was described as having the greatest staying power of any Yiddish publisher.

 Overview

 The predecessor to the Hebrew Publishing Company was originally formed in 1883 as Rosenbaum & Werbelowsky, Inc. The current company was founded in 1901 by Joseph Werbelowsky and his son David Werbelowsky.
 The company also operated a bookstore.

-While originally founded in the Lower East Side of New York, for a time located on Broadway, after the collapse of the Bank of United States in 1932, the bank building at 77 Delancey Street was taken over by the Hebrew Publishing Company.
+The company was founded on the Lower East Side of New York circa 1924.
+They were located at 50-52 Eldridge Street in 1924, and 632-34 Broadway from 1928.
+After the collapse of the Bank of United States in 1932, Hebrew Publishing Company took over the bank's headquarters building at 77 Delancey Street.
 In 1976, after over forty years at the Delancey Street location, the company moved out from its Lower East Side location.

+Among their perennial publications were the prayer books edited and translated to English that the company commissioned from Paltiel (Philip) Birnbaum.
+These books led the New York Times to describe him as "the most obscure bestselling author."

+In 1980, the company was acquired by Charles Lieber (1921–2016) from the Werbelowsky (Werbel) family.
+Lieber was a protege of Alfred Knopf, had been an executive at Random House, and was owner of textbook publisher Aldine Atherton.